Quadratic cohomology: A Cohomology Theory

 Now assume that the cohomology are taken with coefficients in a field and that $\dim M=n$.
 Then the cohomology of a ``point''

 $0\le i\le n$, is simply usual homology of the space of solutions to the inequality $f_v(x)\le 0$.

-The localization at a point plus the based on the axioms algebraic homology machinary gives a good chance to recover usual homology of the space of solutions of a system of inequalities from ones of the individual inequalities of the form $a(x)\le 0$, where $a\in{\mathcal A}$.
-The success is somewhow guaranteed if $H^\cdot_{\mathcal A}$ is a unique cohomology theory for $\mathcal A$ that satisfies the described axioms.
+The localization at a point plus the algebraic homology machinery (based on the axioms) gives a good chance to recover the usual homology of the space of solutions of a system of inequalities from the ones of the individual inequalities of the form $a(x)\le 0$, where $a\in{\mathcal A}$.
+The success is somehow guaranteed if $H^\cdot_{\mathcal A}$ is a unique cohomology theory for $\mathcal A$ that satisfies the described axioms.
 On the other hand, any other cohomology theory that satisfies the same axioms gives additional important invariants of systems of inequalities or equations for functions from $\mathcal A$.

 Let me explain it better for regular systems of equations